What is pulmonary

 Group 4 PH

-Blood clots in the lungs and clotting disorders are associated with Group 4 PH.
+Blood clots in the lungs and other clotting disorders are associated with Group 4 PH.

 Group 5 PH